DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/attributes.md

 from datetime import datetime

-# Required to indicate to hermes which class it has to instanciate
+# Required to indicate to hermes which class it has to instantiate
 HERMES_PLUGIN_CLASSNAME = "DatetimeFormatPlugin"

 class DatetimeFormatPlugin(AbstractAttributePlugin):